iAlen17/ESX-Alen-FIB/README.md

 Fingerprint Minigame : https://github.com/utkuali/Finger-Print-Hacking-Game

-For the ESX version is notification is currently set to mythic notify you can very easily change to your desired one.
+For the ESX version notification is currently set to mythic notify you can very easily change to your desired one.